The branching number of intermediate growth trees: The IBN as the threshold for stochastic processes on trees

 In this subsection, we are concerned with the recurrence/transience phase transition of the random walk on an intermediate growth tree $\cT=(V,E)$ with conductances given as $ c(e)=\exp(- \vert e\vert^{\gl})$ for all $e \in E$.
 Similar results linking the branching number of exponential growth trees and the phase transition of biased random walks (taking $C(e)=\lambda^{-|e|}$) can be found in \cite{Lyons1990}, \cite[Theorem 3.5]{Lyons2016trees}.

 We define a random walk $\textbf{X}=(X_n)_{n \ge 0}$ with $X_0=\varrho$ and for $n \ge 1$

-where we allow $\mu < \nu'$ or $\mu> \nu'$.
+where $\mu \sim \nu$ denotes that $\mu$ and $\nu$ are connected by an edge and we allow $\mu < \nu'$ or $\mu> \nu'$.
 In other words, when $X_{n-1}=\mu$, $X_n$ picks a neighbor among all the neighbors of $\mu$ with probability proportional to the conductance.
 We link the phase transition of the random walk with the intermediate branching number in the following theorem.